-AB 393 continues the work of 2021's AB 1363 in achieving the goals of the Master Plan to identify and support DLLs.
+AB 393 builds on the progress made in AB 1363 in achieving the goals of the Master Plan to identify and support DLLs.
 Specifically, this bill will require the Department of Social Services to develop a standardized process for general child care and development programs to identify DLLs, and require programs to report key aggregated information about DLLs to the state.